VinhTDo/dotfiles/README.md

 ## Features
 * Fast theme switcher to switch themes.
+* Fast application menu.
 * Productive and efficient TMUX sessioniser to switch projects.
-* Custom Neovim configuration as an IDE.
+* Custom-made Neovim as an IDE.
 * Custom themes for users to modify,
 * Screenshot feature to capture the entire monitor.